Sanjay8602/bottle-detection/readme.md

 4. OpenCV: Used to handle the video feed and display images.
 5. Tkinter: This is the graphical interface (GUI) that you interact with.

+##Installing:
+1. pytesseract.pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"
+2. Download YOLO Model Weights: Download the YOLOv8 model weights from here or use the one you have.
+Make sure to place it in the project directory under ./Yolo-Weights/yolov8l.pt.

 ##Getting Started
 1. Clone Repo:
 ```commandline